solarisDigitalAssets/docs/docs/API_Guide.md

 ### Withdrawal Fee Model

-During a Withdrawal processing the platform charges the Withdrawal Fee on the originating Account on behalf of the partner and credits the amount to the partner Entity Account.
-The Withdrawal Fee charged here is completely configurable by the partner (or can be waived by the partner altogether).

-Depending on the underlying blockchain, the platform can batch multiple Withdrawals together and broadcast them in a single blockchain transaction.
-For the transactions happening on the blockchain-level the platform charges the full network fees amount on the partner Entity Account.
+The SDA platform offers a flexible solution for paying blockchain fees.
+When creating a Withdrawal the partner can specify an Account that pays the fees for this Withdrawal.
+This can either be the Account from which the Withdrawal originates from, or any other Account the partner's Entity owns.
+This allows to the partner to pay the fees for the customer, chooses he so do so.

+As a default the originating Account of the Withdrawal is used.
+In case the originating Account is a TOKEN Account, the default is the corresponding BASE Account.

+For Withdrawals in Assets of type `TOKEN` the specified fee Account must belong to the corresponding Asset of type `BASE`.

+The platform will charge the specified Account.
+A transaction of type `WITHDRAWAL_FEE` will be created in the originating Account of the Withdrawal.

+The platform uses the collected fees to pay for transactions on a blockchain.

-#### Withdrawals from token Wallets
+#### Withdrawals from TOKEN Accounts

-Fees for Withdrawals from token Wallets MUST be paid in the base Asset.
-The platform will collect these fees from the fee paying Account of the underlying base Wallet.
+Fees for Withdrawals from TOKEN Accounts MUST be paid in the base Asset of said TOKEN Account.
+The platform will collect these fees from the fee paying Account that has been specified in the Withdrawal or the default fee Account for the originating Account.

 ### Processing a Withdrawal